pyvel26/AWS_RDS_Pipeline/README.md

 At this point, you've created the AWS free tier account, AWS RDS instance for PostgreSQL and successfully ran your python script.
 In order to view your database and the table created by this script, you will need to access your PostgreSQL instance by any GUI for PostgreSQL.
 I posted the screenshots for PgAdmin and the instructions below to accomplish this task.

-## Connecting PgAdmin to AWS RDS PostgreSQL instance
+## :boom::boom:Connecting PgAdmin to AWS RDS PostgreSQL instance:boom:
 - Log into Pgadmin
 - Right click servers and select Create
 - On the General Tab,enter your AWS RDS server name